 - All remaining funds are added to your beneficiary’s taxable income in that year – unlike an IRA, there’s no option to stretch HSA distributions over multiple years to spread out the tax bill.

 Contributions reduce your taxes today, investing grows your contributions tax-free, and thinking of them as a retirement fund gives that tax-free snowball a chance to grow.
-While you’re able to spend the funds for other goals or charity, strategic use of your HSA maximizes the benefit today and increases your impact tomorrow!
+While you’re able to spend the funds for other goals or charity, strategic use of your HSA can maximize the benefit today and increase your impact tomorrow!

 The “Alterra” name was coined by joining the Latin roots “alter”, the origin of the word “altruism” with “terra” meaning earth or land.
 This name reflects the company philosophy of “clients before profits” and providing firmly grounded advice.